 I am naturally a driven, fiery character who has historically found it challenging to be still.
 Yoga has been a great gift in helping me to realize the fruits to be relished in slowing down.
 An athletic, fit person since childhood, I continue to enjoy a good, sweaty workout at the gym.
 What I look for in yoga is something quite different to round out my self-care.
-The form of yoga I prefer to practice and teach is a style of Hatha referred to as Flow.
+The form of yoga I prefer to practice and teach is a style of Hatha referred to as Flowyoga.

 While I teach proper form in the interest of safety, Flowyoga does not emphasize details of alignment.
-In this style, the focus is on clearing physical and energetic blockages through slow, conscious movement and the long holding of poses, balancing chakras and calming the mind and soul.
+In this style, the focus is on clearing physical and energetic blockages through slow, conscious movement and the long holding of poses, calming the mind and soul.
 As with all yoga, it takes the body through postures which bring it greater comfort, strength and flexibility while encouraging prana and blood to clear the circulatory and energy systems.
 A Flow class is well-rounded with up to 28 postures targeting all areas of the body.

 In my ongoing study of human anatomy and physiology, I have learned that certain benefits of yoga literally reverse the aging process.
 Yoga builds strength and increases bone mass, preventing osteoporosis.
 It softens and stretches connective tissue and tones muscles, keeping us strong and limber.
 It lubricates joints by increasing the production of synovial fluid, keeping them healthy and preventing arthritis.